-Please note that while we are resuming diving we are only conducting curbside pick-up and drop-off.
+Please note that in shop visits are by appointment only.
 You can set up an appointment to come by the shop here.

 Safety is our utmost concern.
 Because of this we are asking all divers to complete a new Health Declaration Form in addition to the normal medical statement required for scuba training.

 New Diver Orientations are going virtual!
 We will be moving the classroom portion of our NDOs online to help ensure we are following social distancing protocols.
 When it comes time for you to find the right mask, fins and snorkel we will set up a designated appointment time for you to visit the shop and get fitted!

 Classroom training will continue online as it has over the past few months.
 Any in person skills, like tank analyzing, will be conducted during a designated appointment time.
 We will also be conducting in person skills at the lake if you are completing a specialty that includes dives!